Updated: Oct 26

 How is Carpet Made?

 Carpet is created by threading fibers, called staples, through the carpet backing into tight loops by using an industrial loom.
 You can see the carpet backing when you view sample squares at any store.
 The carpet is colored with one of two methods: piece dyed or solution dyed.
 Piece dyed carpet is done after the carpet has been made.
-The fibers are dyed on the outermost layer, creating a vibrant color and is available in a wide assortment of unique colors.
-Solution dyed carpet begins before the fibers are even threaded.
+The fibers are dyed on the outermost layer, creating a vibrant color and is available in a wide assortment of unique colors Solution dyed carpet begins before the fibers are even threaded.
 The dye is added to the thread material before it is drawn out into yarn, and as it runs through the machine there is more dye added to saturate the color.
 This creates a richer, deeper, and often longer lasting tone to the carpet.

-Is Carpet Right for Me?
+Is Carpet Right for Property Managers?

-Pros of Using Carpet
+Pros of Using Carpet for Property Managers

 Per square foot, carpet is the most inexpensive material you can work with.
 It has major staying power for refreshing a home or apartment without breaking the bank.